stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 in scope (Idris supports overloading of names and is usually pretty good at disambiguating between them via their types).
 How to proceed?
 In case of ambiguous names, we can give a unique suffix of the fully qualified name.
-For instance:
+Here, the possible fully qualified names are `Prelude.String.length`, and `Prelude.List.length`, so it is sufficient to write `String.length` to disambiguate between the two.

 ```
 > either String.length cast $ Left "foo"